 ‘EVIL DEAD RISE’ Splatters the Screen, Breathing Fresh Blood into Lovingly Demented Franchise

 In the realm of horror, few franchises are as steeped in blood-soaked lore as Sam Raimi’s Evil Dead.
-The latest entry, Evil Dead Rise, cleverly distills this iconic universe’s brutal charms while simultaneously stirring in a fresh batch of viscera.
-This isn’t just a rehashed resurrection; it’s a blood-thirsty demon rebirth, both reverential and innovative.
-Much like a vinyl record that keeps spinning, this franchise seemingly has an endless groove of gory goodness.
+The latest entry, Evil Dead Rise, cleverly distills the iconic universe’s brutal charms while simultaneously stirring in a fresh batch of viscera.
+It’s a gory, gruesome, gregarious ride that’s more than just a rehashed resurrection; this fifth entry to the franchise is a blood-thirsty demonic rebirth, that’s both reverential and innovative in equal measure.
+Much like a vinyl record that keeps on spinning, this franchise seemingly has an endless groove of gory goodness.
 Read More

 Existential Dark Comedy ‘BEAU IS AFRAID’ is Unhinged, Overlong, Hysterical